 Culture the cells for 20-24 h in standard conditions (37 °C, 5% CO2).

-NOTE: Culturing the cells for a longer time may result in higher levels of fusion protein expression, which may promote non-specific association between the fragments.
+NOTE: Culturing the cells for a longer time may result in higher levels of fusion protein expression, which may promote a non-specific association between the fragments.

 Medium exchange